pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 from remote resource in short intervals, and it will display results in simple one page js-html app without user clicking browser refresh button.

+** All of the code for this tutorial is placed [in my blog's github account.](https://github.com/pawelmhm/pawelmhm.github.io/tree/master/_code)

 Design for the whole project is quite simple.
 First we'll create basic HTTP client that will connect to [Stack Overflow xml feed](http://stackoverflow.com/feeds) and parse results.
 The client itself will be synchronous, created with python-requests,